 If your itching for a little activity of your own, join Portland residents for some urban skiing!
 The Eastern Promenade and Green Belt trails cater to runners and walkers, cyclists and skateboarders in the warmer weather and alternately fans of cross--country skiing and snowshoeing in the winter.
 On particularly snowy days don’t be surprised if you see errant skiers forgoing the trails and instead taking to the streets.
-Downhill skiers can find solace at one of Maine’s many ski mountains like Sunday River Ski Resort.
+Downhill skiers can find solace at one of Maine’s many ski mountains.

 The vibrant visual arts scene offers exhibits that appeal to all ages and interests.
 Visit the Portland Museum of Art or Victoria Mansion right downtown.
 Head north of Greater Portland to the Maine Maritime Museum which number among the many fascinating opportunities open to you.
-If performance art is more of what you’re looking for, not only can you enjoy live music at venues like the State Theatre and Port City Music Hall, but exciting theatrical and dance performances from Portland Ovations and the city’s own ballet company.
+If performance art is more of what you’re looking for, not only can you enjoy live music at venues like the State Theatre and Merrill Auditorium, but exciting theatrical and dance performances from Portland Ovations and the city’s own ballet company.